ESIREM

 Ecole Supérieure d'Ingénieurs Numérique et Matériaux (ESIREM) is a French public research engineering school founded in 1991.
 It is one of the five grandes écoles of the University of Burgundy and is located in Dijon, France.
-The professors (mostly researchers) have been involved in efforts to develop data processing, embedded systems, medicals, telecommunications networks, algorithms and optics.
+The professors (mostly researchers) have been involved in efforts to develop data processing, embedded systems, telecommunications networks, algorithms and optics.
 The engineering programs offered at ESIREM have also expanded beyond the physical sciences to include courses such as business management and project management.

 The school was previously known as FIRST and changed its name to ESIREM in 1998.

 Degrees offered

 ESIREM delivers diplômes d'ingénieurs (equivalent to Masters of Engineering or MEng in Anglophone countries) in two distinguished fields, Informatique/Électronique (computer science and electronics) and Matériaux (material science).
 Each department has about 50-100 students and produces about 100 graduates a year.
 Its building is located between the sports faculty and the sciences faculty at the University of Burgundy.

 Both engineering degree programs are accredited by the Commission des titres d'ingénieur (CTI) and Ministère de l'enseignement supérieur et de la recherche (Ministry of higher education and research).
 ESIREM is a member of the Conference de Grandes Ecoles de Bourgogne.